smeijer/leaflet-geosearch/readme.md

   addressText = 'Amsterdam';

 googleGeocodeProvider.GetLocations( addressText, function ( data ) {
-  // in data are your results with x, y, label and bounds (currently availabel for google maps provider only) });
+  // in data are your results with x, y, label and bounds (currently available for google maps provider only) });

 ````